adaltas/node-nikita/src/write/index.coffee.md

 ## Options

 *   `append`
-    Append the content to the destination file.
-If destination does not exist, the file will be created.
+    Append the content to the target file.
+If target does not exist, the file will be created.
 *   `backup`
     Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
 *   `content`
     Text to be written, an alternative to source which reference a file.
-*   `destination`
+*   `target`
     File path where to write content to.
 *   `diff` (boolean | function)
     Print diff information, pass a readable diff and the result of [jsdiff.diffLines][diffLines] as